Rush Limbaugh here behind the Golden EIB microphone, broadcast excellence as you have come to know, demand, expect, love, and revere.

 They are in harm's way, and you are not backing them to the hilt.

-You are dithering and their morale is plummeting.
+You are dithering, and their morale is plummeting.

 Everybody involved does not understand why, Mr. President, you are not committed to the strategy that you announced in March.

-And then he said, Because you deserve that strategy, a clear mission, define goals, as well as the equipment support you need.
+A clear mission, defined goals, as well as the equipment and support you need.

 He's attacking Bush.